Best Sourdough Discard Chocolate Chip Cookies

 How to make Sourdough Discard Chocolate Chip Cookies

-In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
-Add the dry ingredients to the wet ingredients in three additions, mixing just until combined.
+Step 2: In a separate bowl, whisk together the flour, cornstarch, baking soda, and salt.

 Storage and Freezing